maxadamo/patching_status/README.md

 ## Development

 Want to see improvements?
 Please help!
-I am not a front-end developer and I have only glued together a bunch of jQuery and JavaScripts.
+I am not a front-end developer and I have only glued together a bunch of jQuery scripts and JavaScripts.

 ## Credits

-Mountable: iQuery json-to-table by [Guilherme Augusto Madaleno](https://github.com/guimadaleno/mountable)
+Mountable: jQuery json-to-table by [Guilherme Augusto Madaleno](https://github.com/guimadaleno/mountable)

 Spinner: JavaScript by [Pace](https://github.hubspot.com/pace/docs/welcome/)